 We hope that the dissemination of findings from ICSC projects will encourage other investigators to include implementation strategies in their projects.
 Current NIH funding opportunities related to genetic counseling include Investigator-initiated Research on Genetic Counseling Processes and Practices (R01 Clinical Trial Optional) and its companion R21 Exploratory/Developmental Research Grant.
 These FOAs call for applications to optimize the genetic counseling process in the context of limited resources.
 ICSC NCI Program Directors Nonniekaye Shelburne, Erica S. Breslau, and Wendy Nelson are available to provide scientific and administrative guidance to investigators developing concept ideas related to inherited cancer syndromes.

-Mindy Clyne, M.H.S., C.G.C., is a research assistant for the Implementation Science Team in the Office of the Director in the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute (NCI).
-Ms. Clyne collects and assembles existing tools, peer-reviewed literature, and documentation on implementation science in the areas of precision medicine and public health genomics.
+Mindy Clyne, M.H.S., C.G.C., is a former research assistant for the Implementation Science Team in the Office of the Director in the Division of Cancer Control and Population Sciences at the National Cancer Institute.

 Dispatches from the Implementation Science Team, is an episodic collection of short form updates, authored by members and friends of the IS team representing a sample of the work being done and topics that our staff are considering for future projects.
 Topics address some of the advances in implementation science, ongoing issues that affect the conduct of research studies, reflections on fellowships and meetings, as well as new directions for activity from our research and practice communities.